ctm/yld/src/running/past/2023/sandia-snowshoe-race.md

 it _may_ have been the same course as last year.
 I didn't get a good GPX track last year and my memory is not good enough to know.
 My brother-in-law and sister both did the course last year, but not this year.
-Regardless, the general pattern is hat it starts out downhill, then has some rollers, then finishes going uphill.
+Regardless, the general pattern is that it starts out downhill, then has some rollers, then finishes going uphill.

 Each year, in theory, I plan to push myself **hard**, but something comes up